 Ralph the Red`s identity

 These charters are the primary documents to Ralph the Reds identity.
 However no other de Lacy genealogies refer to Ralph the Red as a de Lacy except these charters.
 They are however primary legal documents.
 It does beg the question why Ralph the Red is identified in these charters but not on other genealogies of the de Lacy’s.
 Perhaps and probably because he was illegitimate.

-The facts are Ralph received so many manors as well as their important strategic locations would seem he was blood connected in some way to the de Lacy’s which is how the Normans first subinfeudaled land.
+Ralph received so many manors in 1102 at such important strategic locations would seem he was blood connected in some way to the de Lacy’s.
+This is how the Normans first subinfeudaled land.
 These manors did not go to Ilbert, Henry or Robert, the other de Lacy brothers at that time, but to Ralph.
 The grant by Robert de Lacy to Ralph rather than to Ilbert his eldest son seems unusual.
 Under primogeniture Ilbert would have been the heir.
 Yet Ilbert, Roberts eldest son, confirms and restates the original charter in 1135 with his Yorkshire tenants as witnesses and calls Ralph his brother.
 Bloodlines were the feudal network of the times especially in these very early post Norman conquest decades.
 It may be that Robert and his sons were acknowledging Ralph’s bloodline connection through these grants as a family surrogate to their newly acquired Bowland lands.

 These grants were separate free hold manors for the most part.
 In other words they were held in demesne * or in Ralphs name.
 Meaning he reaped the income independent of what was owed to the superior Lord or the church.
 Of course Ralph was the church founder at Mitton and held the advowson or the right to the tithes.